-The Bank had no hedging derivatives at the date of first adopting IFRS 9, however, it made the decision to continue to apply as a policy, the accounting treatment of IAS 39 as permitted by IFRS 9.
+On first-time adoption of IFRS 9, the Bank opted to continue to apply the hedge accounting requirements of IAS 39, as permitted under IFRS 9.

-The Bank designates derivatives and other financial instruments to hedge interest rate risk and foreign exchange risk, resulting from its business.
-Derivatives that do not qualify for hedge accounting are recorded as trading.
+The Bank designates derivatives and other financial instruments as hedges against the interest rate risk and foreign exchange risk resulting from its business.
+Derivatives that do not qualify for hedge accounting are recorded as trading derivatives.